sorgerlab/indra/doc/tutorials/wm_service.rst

     Input parameters: {"corpus_id": "1"}
     Output: [{"type": "Influence", ...}] (INDRA Statements JSON)

-Download curations and the corrseponding curated statements for a corpus.
+Download curations and the corresponding curated statements for a corpus.
-If a reader name is provided, filter the results that reader, otherwise all curations and their corresponding statements are returned.
+If a reader name is provided, filter the results to curations for statements that have the provided reader among its sources, otherwise all curations and their corresponding statements are returned.

 .. code-block:: sh